You are here:

 - 4 p.m. to 7 p.m.
 Thursday, April 17, 2014

 - Fireside Room, Venture Motor Inn, 443 U.S. Highway 2 West in Libby

 EPA is conducting the first five-year review of actions taken at Operable Units 1 and 2 of the Libby Asbestos Superfund site.
 Operable Unit 1 (former export plant) includes Riverfront Park and the embankments of Highway 37.
 Operable Unit 2 (former screening plant) includes the Flyway property and some surrounding residential properties northeast of the City of Libby.
 The purpose of the review is to ensure that selected cleanup activities continue to protect human health and the environment.
 The review is scheduled to be completed by December 2014.

-Community members are encouraged to contact EPA with any information that may help us make our determination regarding the protectiveness and effectiveness of the remedies at the site.
-Comments should be directed to:
+EPA's Community Involvement staff conducts interviews of community members during the five-year review.
+See an example of the interview questions here.
+Community members are encouraged to contact EPA with any information that may help us make a determination regarding the protectiveness and effectiveness of remedies at the site.
+Direct comments to: